SimonCB765/CKDOntology/Notes/Conditions/GlomerularDiseases.md

             - Lipid catabolism is decreased due to lower levels of lipoprotein lipase, the main enzyme involved in lipoprotein breakdown.
         - (Hyper)lipiduria
             - Lipiduria is a result of the increased level of proteins in the urine, including lipoproteins [ref][NosratolaHyperlipid].
+        - Hypocalcaemia
+            - Results from low albumin and the loss of urinary vitamin D. This causes less calcium to be absorbed.
         - Hypoproteinemia (including Hypoalbuminemia)
             - The loss of protein into the urine exceeds the hepatic clearance level, meaning that protein synthesis in the liver is insufficient to compensate for the loss of protein, resulting in a low level of protein in the blood.
         - (Massive) Proteinuria